Oscar Pistorius released on parole after serving almost 9 years for killing girlfriend Reeva Steenkamp

 Serious offenders in South Africa are eligible for parole after serving at least half their sentence.

-PRETORIA, South Africa (AP) - South African athlete Oscar Pistorius was due to be released from prison on parole Friday, more than a decade after he shot his girlfriend Reeva Steenkamp in a Valentine's Day killing that shattered the reputation of a sports superstar.

-Television crews, photographers and news reporters gathered outside the gates of the Atteridgeville Correctional Center in the South African capital of Pretoria before 6 a.m., waiting to catch a glimpse of the world-famous double-amputee Olympic runner.
+The Department of Corrections said in a two-sentence statement announcing Pistorius' release that it was "able to confirm that Oscar Pistorius is a parolee, effectively from 5 January 2024.
+He was admitted into the system of Community Corrections and is now at home."

+Pistorius, known as the "Blade Runner" for his carbon-fiber prosthetic legs, was expected to initially live at his uncle's mansion in the upscale Waterkloof suburb of Pretoria, and a police van was seen parked outside that house.

-Department of Corrections officials have said that Pistorius' release time on Friday will not be announced in advance and he will not be "paraded," indicating they will attempt to keep him away from the media glare that has trailed him since he shot Steenkamp multiple times through a toilet door at his home in the predawn hours of Feb.
+Department of Corrections officials had said Pistorius' release time wouldn't be announced in advance and he wouldn't be "paraded" because they hoped to keep him away from the media glare that has trailed him since he shot Steenkamp multiple times through a toilet door at his home in the predawn hours of Feb.
 14, 2013.

-Pistorius, 37, will be transported from the prison to a corrections department office to be processed before he is officially released on parole.
-He is expected to initially live at his uncle's mansion in the upscale Pretoria suburb of Waterkloof, where he lived during his murder trial and where he was held on house arrest for a period in 2015-2016.

-Bright yellow traffic barriers have been placed across a road leading to his uncle's house, possibly in preparation for Pistorius' arrival.

-Pistorius was approved for parole in November, the second time he had applied.
-He has served nearly nine years of his 13 years and five months murder sentence for the killing of Steenkamp.
-Serious offenders in South Africa are eligible for parole after serving at least half of their sentence.
+He will live under strict parole conditions until the remainder of his sentence expires in December 2029.

-Steenkamp's mother, June Steenkamp, said in a statement that she had accepted Pistorius' parole as part of South African law.
+Steenkamp's mother, June Steenkamp, said in a statement earlier Friday that she had accepted Pistorius' parole as part of South African law.

 "Has there been justice for Reeva?
 Has Oscar served enough time?
 There can never be justice if your loved one is never coming back, and no amount of time served will bring Reeva back," June Steenkamp said.
 "We who remain behind are the ones serving a life sentence."